Anal Cancer

 Melanoma

 If possible, the entire tumor is removed with surgery.
-If all of the tumor can be removed, a cure is possible.
 Sometimes, an abdominoperineal resection (APR) might be recommended.
 If the melanoma has spread too far to be removed completely, other treatments may be given.
 For more on this, see Melanoma Skin Cancer.

 Gastrointestinal stromal tumor (GIST)

 • Low-grade SIL (or grade 1 AIN): The cells in low-grade SIL look like normal cells.
-Low-grade SIL often goes away without treatment and has a low chance of turning into cancer.
+Low-grade SIL often goes away without treatment and has a small chance of turning into cancer.

 Many types of tumors can develop in the anus.
-Not all of these tumors are cancers – some are benign (not cancer).
+Not all of them are cancers.
+Some are benign (not cancer).

 Polyps